Pilgrimage of Saint Thaddeus Monastery

-History and Significance
+History and significance

-The St. Thaddeus Monastery is one of the oldest Christian religious sites in the world, with historical accounts dating its origins back to the 7th century.
+St. Thaddeus Monastery dates to the 7th century.
 According to Armenian tradition, Saint Thaddeus, one of Christ's twelve apostles, traveled to Armenia in the 1st century CE to spread Christianity.
 He was later martyred, and the monastery was built at the site of his burial.
 The pilgrimage, also known as the Badarak (meaning "Holy Mass" in Armenian), commemorates his martyrdom and contribution to the spread of Christianity in the region.

 Despite being located in Iran, the monastery has remained an essential religious landmark for Armenian Christians.
 The pilgrimage is particularly significant for Iranian-Armenians and Armenians from neighboring countries, such as Armenia, Syria, Lebanon, and Russia.
 Participants engage in prayers, liturgical services, and cultural activities, strengthening their communal and spiritual ties.

 UNESCO Recognition and Cultural Heritage

 In 2020, the Pilgrimage of Saint Thaddeus was jointly nominated by Iran and Armenia for recognition as an Intangible Cultural Heritage of Humanity by UNESCO.
-The Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage unanimously approved its inclusion, acknowledging its deep-rooted historical, cultural, and religious value.
+The Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage unanimously approved its inclusion.

-The UNESCO inscription highlights the tradition as a symbol of interfaith coexistence, as Iranian authorities support and facilitate the annual gathering.
-The pilgrimage is one of the few officially recognized Christian events in Iran and demonstrates the country's religious diversity and heritage preservation efforts.
+The pilgrimage is one of the few officially recognized Christian events in Irans.

-Annual Pilgrimage Rituals
+Pilgrimage rituals

 The pilgrimage typically takes place in July, lasting for three days.
 Armenian clergy, pilgrims, and tourists arrive at Qara Kelisa to participate in various rituals, including: